tatsumoto-ren/tatsumoto-ren.github.io/blog/resources.md

   Has lots of voiced example sentences.
   [GitHub repo](https://github.com/Ajatt-Tools/steins-gate-anki).
 * [Jalup](https://mega.nz/file/7gkTkAgJ#5pW56dRQsFkkFHhvxRnHjkGgpcVYDnW6BX36AxeWe_U).
+* If you have Rikaitan installed, you can mine from [online sentence banks](#examples-and-pronunciations).
 * You can also try [AnkiWeb](https://ankiweb.net/shared/decks?search=anime),
   although pirated content is not common there.